 - Avoid impacts to the apartment properties west of Etna Street on the south side of Wilson Avenue. - Realign the Highway 61/Interstate 94 interchange with the following priorities: - Improve pedestrian connections from all four quadrants of the interchange and create street-scale pedestrian environments.
 Pedestrians should be planned for first. - Add the two missing auto movements to create synergy with BRT for improved development prospects. - Create developable land by shrinking the interchange footprint and locating the BRT guideway close to the new roadways. - Avoid alignments that would run busses in mixed-traffic in residential areas. - The station should be located and designed for safety, including safety perception through "eyes on the street" and avoiding the sense of entrapment.
-The station should be at or near ground level.
+The station should be at or near ground level. - Avoid property impacts, particularly to affordable housing and historic buildings.

-(on facing page) Figure #: Base Map of Etna Station Area
+(on facing page) Figure 27: Base Map of Etna Station Area